kirillvy/react-slots/README.md

 ### ConditionalSlot.If

 Made for convenience, same as rendering elements directly inside of a conditional block but can be used to create a separate if block in an if-else block that can render its own if-else.
+Creating an If element alongside non-conditional slots inside a Conditional Slot creates an if-else block that renders alongside the pre-existing elements.

 ### ConditionalSlot.ElseIf